mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 They're going to fall in love with you.
 Deal with it.

-Nobody ever goes to their deathbed lamenting that too many people fell in love with them.
+Nobody ever complained on their deathbed that too many people loved them.

 ## Why get good at receiving code reviews?